Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 At first, if the score of the sudden change solution is less than 50ms, it means that there is no faulty measurement, just a sudden change in Heart Rate Variability. however, if this is not the case, the filterer checks for the lowest score of the four proposed solutions.
 If this score is lower than the score of the "sudden change", it is accepted and the seven-beat window is replaced by the solution.
 If the cause of the change in IBI timing is still unexplained, the filtering gives up and will simply accept the faulty measurement.

-## Heart Rate metrics feature engineering for the classification task
+## Heart rate metrics feature engineering for the classification task

 The feature engineering results in every RR interval being accompanied by 10 extra features: